hashicorp/terraform-provider-google/website/docs/r/compute_disk.html.markdown

 * `snapshot` -
   (Optional)
   The source snapshot used to create this disk.
 You can provide this as a partial or full URL to the resource.
+If the snapshot is in another project than this disk, you must supply a full URL.
 For example, the following are valid values:
   * `https://www.googleapis.com/compute/v1/projects/project/global/snapshots/snapshot`
   * `projects/project/global/snapshots/snapshot`
   * `global/snapshots/snapshot`